-After trudging up nine flights of wide stairs, he emerged into the lobby as his colleague Pirin exited the wire-hung death trap he'd chosen to travel in.
+After trudging up nine flights of wide stairs to his office, he emerged into the lobby as his colleague Pirin exited the wire-hung death trap he'd chosen to travel in.

 'Morning, Flower.'
 Pirin spread his arms.
 'Ta-da!
 No horrible death.
 As usual.'